-Last summer I motorbiked a whopping 1,990km plus some, from my home in Saigon to Hanoi.
+Over the summer of 2018, I motorbiked a whopping 1,990km plus some, from my home in Saigon to Hanoi.
 Solo.
-This road-trip had been a long-time dream of mine, but I had never considered driving solo across Vietnam.
+This road trip had been a long-time dream of mine, but I had never considered driving solo across Vietnam.
 Let alone on my very own vintage bike.
-I’m just not THAT adventurous or whacky.
-But somehow there I was, on the 7th June strapping all my things onto the back of my bike and setting off from “home”, on what I soon realised was the best decision of my life (ok, maybe second after moving to Vietnam).
+But somehow there I was, on the 7th of June strapping all my things onto the back of my shiny new bike and setting off from my adopted home in Vietnam, on what I soon realised was the best decision of my life.

 Going through a break-up abroad

 The plan had always been to do a Vietnam motorbike trip in 2018, but I was actually meant to do it with my ex.
-Just weeks before our set departure date, our 4.5 year relationship crumbled.
-It feels a bit lame to write it out like this, but I was utterly heartbroken; feeling lost, devastated and really struggling with being so far away from home.
-As if going through a messy break-up on the other-side of the world wasn’t enough, there was the added pain of all my travel plans disintegrating (we had a whole route mapped out for conquering the rest of Asia).
+Just weeks before our set departure date, our 4 and half year relationship crumbled.
+I was utterly heartbroken; I felt lost, devastated and was really struggling with being so far away from home.
+As if going through a messy break-up on the other side of the world wasn’t enough, there was the added pain of all my travel plans disintegrating (we had a whole route mapped out for conquering the rest of Asia).

 Well, they always say you should turn your weaknesses into your biggest strengths and if there’s one trait I am sure to have, it’s determination.
-If he was going to do the trip I had been daydreaming about and planning for months, then I sure as hell was going to do it too…but in 10x better style.
-Lame, competitive-as human over here, hey hi.
+If he was going to do the trip I had been daydreaming about and planning for months, then I sure as hell was going to do it too.

-So I picked myself up (not without a lot of crying to friends, and hella money spent on self care).
+So I picked myself up (not without a lot of crying to friends, and hella money spent on self-care).
 I bought myself my dream motorbike.
-I scratched all the plans I had previously made, and started planning from the beginning but with a solo mentality.
+I scratched all the plans I had previously made, and I started planning from the beginning with a new solo mentality.